Frank-Krick/fr-pmx-cmd-router/README.md

 ## Layer DJ Mixer

-Mixing the layers in controlled by a Native Instruments DJ Controller.
+Mixing the layers is controlled by a Native Instruments DJ Controller.

 ## Notes